nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. All new features should be documented in DeveloperGuide.md.
+6. All new classes must include detailed descriptions of the purpose of the class.

 ## Appendix D : Glossary